UAE to see pink supermoon tonight; when, where to catch it

 The name of April's Pink Moon is believed to have come from a pink flower known as the 'ground phlox', which commonly blooms in North America around this time.
 Other names for the celestial event are the Sprouting Grass Moon, Egg Moon and Fish Moon.

-April’s supermoon appears big and bright in the sky because of its closeness to Earth, passing within just 360,00km of our planet.
+April’s supermoon appears big and bright in the sky because of its closeness to Earth, passing within just 360,000km of our planet.

 “The reddish hue the Pink Moon sometimes exhibits near the horizon is due to a phenomenon called Rayleigh scattering," the expert said.